lexnederbragt/230321_ttshell/lex.md

 ## Setting up password-less ssh login
 See these instructions: <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2>

+See also UiO's recommendation for generating ssh-keys: <https://www.uio.no/tjenester/it/utenfra/ssh/hjelp/nokler.html> (in Norwegian).

 ## Saga

 The `squeue` command will list *all* running jobs.
 To list your jobs only, use: